jburguete/mpcotool/0.2.1/README.md

 * Doxyfile: configuration file to generate doxygen documentation.
 * TODO: tasks to do.
 * README.md: this file.
-* benchmark/*.*: files to test the program working.
+* tests/testX/*: several tests to check the program working.

 BUILDING INSTRUCTIONS
 ---------------------